 • pentosan polysulfate (Elmiron), a drug approved for IC and designed to help restore the GAG layer of the bladder wall.
 This is not on the PBS and costs about $200 per month.
 Unfortunately it also does not work for many people.
 Side-effects include gastrointestinal upset and liver dysfunction.

 • Surgery.
-When all else fails, and particularly when the patient has a progressive condition where they are losing bladder volume, surgery can be considered.
-Types of surgery:
+When all else fails, and particularly when the patient has a progressive condition where they are losing bladder volume, surgery can be considered, but it is general a last resort.
+Types of surgery include:

 • Sacral neuromodulation.
 Electrodes are implanted in the lower back which block nerves that transmit pain from the bladder.
 This procedure should be carried out in specialist centres.